 Franziska Tsufim, M.A., Department of English

 Over the years, students in my composition classes have repeatedly complained that peer review was a “waste of time”.
 My students’ experience is not unique.
-Although most writing teachers use peer review in their classrooms, many report that their students are not big fans of the activity (Wagner; Gooblar).
-The underlying idea behind peer review is innovative: peer feedback should remove the focus away from the teacher to the student who becomes the architect of his or her own learning (Brammer and Rees).
+Although most writing teachers use peer review in their classrooms, many report that students often dislike the activity (Wagner; Gooblar).
+The underlying idea behind peer review is innovative: peer feedback should remove the focus away from the teacher to the student who becomes the architect of their own learning (Brammer and Rees).
 It is hardly difficult to discover that there exists a mismatch between what the peer review assignment thinks it does and what it achieves in reality.

 A Problem of Authority?

 But there is more to that.
-Edward Hahn suggests that in the absence of the authoritative voice of the instructor, students tend to reproduce real power structures.
+Recent literature suggests that social inequalities heavily influence group work activities in the college classroom (Hahn).
 The negative emotions that some students associate with peer review could be connected to students’ tendency to define “good writing” along the lines of social privilege, potentially disadvantaging diverse learners.

 Peer Review as an Ongoing Activity

-A first step toward addressing the authority diffusion might be to think about how we conduct class.
+A first step toward addressing the authority diffusion inherent in peer review might be to think about how we conduct class.
 Studies show that successful peer review happens in a “shared community” that fosters collaboration among students (Brammer and Rees).
 Whereas guidelines and feedback forms help to structure the activity, they are hardly sufficient to prepare students for the activity’s collaborative dimension.
-Peer review and its underlying pedagogical agenda only work in a writing classroom that is already student-centered.
-Rather than an isolated instance that temporarily decentralizes the authority of the teacher, it should be an ongoing conversation between students that begins on the first day of class.
+Peer review only works in a writing classroom that is already student-centered and fosters a sense of shared responsibility and compassion.